markmacode/simbak/README.md

 # Getting started

 ## Installation
-To install simbak you can simple use [pip](https://pypi.org/project/pip/).
+To install simbak you can simply use [pip](https://pypi.org/project/pip/).

 ```bash